-1. Management shall decide when, if and to what extent ODG facilities shall remain open or closed during emergencies, such as adverse weather conditions, acts of God, equipment breakdown, inoperable bathroom facilities, extreme office temperatures, etc.

-2. An employee who is unable to report to work due to weather or other emergency conditions shall have the absence charged against accumulated compensatory time or annual leave, in that order.

-3. If management authorizes the complete closing of an ODG office or facility for emergency reasons, employees who leave the workplace shall receive their regular pay for time they are out of the closed office.

-4. Employees required by management to work during complete emergency closings under (3) above, shall receive hourly pay at straight time rates for the hours so worked.
+- 1. Management shall decide when, if and to what extent ODG facilities shall remain open or closed during emergencies, such as adverse weather conditions, acts of God, equipment breakdown, inoperable bathroom facilities, extreme office temperatures, etc. - 2.
+An employee who is unable to report to work due to weather or other emergency conditions shall have the absence charged against accumulated compensatory time or annual leave, in that order. - 3.
+If management authorizes the complete closing of an ODG office or facility for emergency reasons, employees who leave the workplace shall receive their regular pay for time they are out of the closed office. - 4.
+Employees required by management to work during complete emergency closings under (3) above, shall receive hourly pay at straight time rates for the hours so worked.
 This payment will be in addition to the employee's regular pay.
+This section shall not apply to employees who are teleworking at the time of the complete emergency closing.